mainwp/mainwp-child/readme.txt

 * Support for 1.0.0 major version of the main Dashboard

 = 0.20 =
-* Fixed BPS-conflict where plugins were not upgrading
+* Fixed the BPS-conflict where plugins were not upgrading

 = 0.19 =
 * Fixed issue for upgrading core/themes/plugins without FTP credentials

 = 0.18 =
 * Fixed issue for sending correct roles to the main Dashboard
-* Added htaccess file backup (backed up as mainwp-htaccess to prevent restore conflicts)
+* Added teh htaccess file backup (backed up as mainwp-htaccess to prevent restore conflicts)

 = 0.17 =
 * Tuned for faster backup